yeonghoey/the-plain/_posts/2016-10-14-witchmercy.md

 ## Assumption
 1. I can win a legendary skin every 10 boxes[^1].
-1. The chances of winning Halloween skins are drastically higher then others during the event season.
+1. The chances of winning Halloween skins are drastically higher than others during the event season.
-1. I have **1/40 or slight less chance**[^2] of winning the witch skin for each box.
+1. I have **1/40 or slightly less chance**[^2] of winning the witch skin for each box.
 1. I will **buy 50 boxes**[^3] at most.